mattrussi/gitlab-com-runbooks/docs/registry/migration-failure-scenarios.md

 This is considered low in criticality and priority.
 It should be escalated to the development team for analysis.

-Once we know the corresponding repository and manifest or blobs, we can look at the online GC logs to identify that the corresponding artifacts where already reviewed and the result was "not dangling".
-We should then look at the database to indentify any remaining references for the manifest (tags or other manifests) or blob (manifest).
+Once we know the corresponding repository and manifest or blobs, we can look at the online GC logs to identify that the corresponding artifacts were already reviewed and the result was "not dangling".
+We should then look at the database to identify any remaining references for the manifest (tags or other manifests) or blob (manifest).

 If proven to be a false negative, the bug on the online GC review process should be fixed and the corresponding manifest or blobs re-scheduled for review.